Light Meter

 Description #

-• This gives you readings for the metered subject to be in the middle of the exposure range.
-If you want the subject brighter, add a few stops of light.
+• Zoom until the subject you want correctly exposed fills the frame and tap Meter Scene.
+This will give you readings for the metered subject to be in the middle of the exposure range.

 Screenshots #